I f you want to get inspired by the best newsletter signup examples, you've come to the right place.

 James Pollard from The Advisor Coach uses inline forms to convert 2-6% of his blog readers and by 360% site-wide.

-Inline forms help you get the attention of your most engaged readers, right at the time they’ve committed to reading your content.
 That’s why they’re so effective for subscriber growth, especially on content-heavy sites like blogs.
-Plus, they’re non-intrusive and don’t disrupt the flow people have while they read and navigate your site.
+Plus, they’re non-intrusive and don’t disrupt people’s flow while they read and navigate your site.

 9. Content Lock

-The content lock available in some signup form software like OptinMonster is a way for blog owners to attract more subscribers by gating part of your high-value content.
 You already give away most of your content for free, but you can make some of it more exclusive and valuable by putting it behind a “gate” or content lock.
-It’s the text-based version of the free trial: readers get the first part for free but need to “pay” with their email address to finish the post.

 Casey Stubbs of Trading Strategy Guide used the content lock site-wide to add nearly 11,000 subscribers to his mailing list in just over a month.

-Stubbs used the content lock on a popup form for one of his most popular blog posts on bitcoin trading because he didn’t have the time to create an entirely new lead magnet for this audience.
-So he added the content lock to a post he already had on his blog and in under two months, he added nearly 7,500 email subscribers to his list and converted 17% of readers of that particular post.
+Stubbs used the content lock on a popup form for one of his most popular blog posts on Bitcoin trading because he didn’t have the time to create an entirely new lead magnet for this audience.

-Not only did Stubbs gain thousands of new subscribers, but he also was able to segment his list automatically by tagging these signups specifically.
-Now when he looks at his list, he can see precisely who’s interested in bitcoin and can send targeted emails to them.
+Not only did Stubbs gain thousands of new subscribers, but he was also able to segment his list automatically by tagging these signups specifically.
+Now, when he looks at his list, he can see precisely who’s interested in bitcoin and can send targeted emails to them.

-10. Exit-Intent Popup + Content Upgrade
+10. Exit-Intent Popup + Content Upgrade Incentive

-Most eCommerce sites use it to remind you of any items you might’ve been interested in or put in your shopping cart but didn’t purchase.
 Blogs can use it to maximize your content marketing and lead generation efforts.
-Those that do often see a 200-600% increase in newsletter signups when they combine it with other content marketing tactics.
+Those who do often see a 200-600% increase in newsletter signups when they combine it with other content marketing tactics.

-RazorSocial increased their conversions by 520% by offering a content upgrade to the post people were reading.
+RazorSocial increased their conversions by 520% by offering a content upgrade incentive to the post people were reading.

 Keep readers on your site for longer by showing an exit-intent popup to suggest other posts related to the one they were just reading.
 Then, be sure to include an inline signup form somewhere on those posts to increase the chances they sign up.